To view "Two Very Different Houses" click here.

 more dense than pure water.
 The Dead Sea presents a rare

-of floating.
+floating.
 The key is to enter the Dead Sea totally calm and

 relaxed.
 I who regularly swim a mile once a week outdoors